JWBurgers/deciphering-bitcoin/References.md

 Pryor, John.
 1977.
 The origins of the commenda contract. *Speculum*, 52, 5-37.

+Quinn, Stephen and William Roberds.
+2024. *How a Ledger Became a Central Bank: A Monetary History of the Bank of Amsterdam*.
+Cambridge: Cambridge University Press.

 Raboniwitz, Jacob.
 1956.
 Origin of the negotiable promissory note. *University of Pennsylvania Law Review*, 104, 927-939.

+Radford, Richard.
+1945.
+The economic organisation of a P.O.W. camp. *Economica*, 12, 189-201.

 Rambure, Dominique, and Alec Nacamuli.
 2008. *Payment Systems: From the Salt Mines to the Board Room*.
 Basingstoke, UK: Palgrave Macmillan.